 With burial space for ashes: most parish churches will have a small space in the churchyard for the burial of parishioners’ ashes, with a tablet marking the spot.

-Local municipal cemeteries for local residents only – though often paying double will swing it!
+Municipal cemeteries for local residents only – though often paying double will swing it!

-- Brimscombe: off Brimscombe Hill, below the ‘Green’ unconsecrated strip of land.
+- Brimscombe: Off Brimscombe Hill, below the ‘Green’ unconsecrated strip of land.

-- Chalford: Frithwood
+- Frithwood (Chalford)

-- France Lynch Village
+- France Lynch

 Green Burial sites

 - Bath: Haycombe Cemetery, Bathnes, BA2 2RQ.
 South of Bath, off the A367 to Wells; Midford Natural Burial Meadow BA2 7DE, A 367 towards Radstock, then B3110.